My PROJECTs

 The Chase done with the intent to contrast the slow and sneaky section with a high intensity finish.

-After avoiding the chase, the pace slows down into a new puzzle space.
+After escaping the chase, the pace slows down into a new puzzle space.

 The box-drag by itself lacks engagement.
 To address this, I combined the previously introduced elements to create a more dynamic interaction: